davepinch/pinchy.cc/content/topics/geology/geology-of-washington/ger_ofr73-1_geology_south_snohomish_co_pt1.pdf/ger_ofr73-1_geology_south_snohomish_co_pt1.pdf.md

 ---
-title: "Preliminary Report on the Geology of Southern Snohomish County (PDF)" geology of: Snohomish County
+title: "Preliminary Report on the Geology of Southern Snohomish County (PDF)"
+description: This report from 1973 describes the geology of southern Snohomish County.
+excerpt: >-
+  The map area includes eighty-five square miles in South [Snohomish County](/snohomish-county/) southeast of Everett, bounded on the west by [Interstate 5](/interstate-5/), on the south by Highway 405 and the Snohomish-[King County](/king-county/) boundary, on the east and north by the Snohomish River floodplain. geology of: Snohomish County
 pdf: content/topics/geology/ger_ofr73-1_geology_south_snohomish_co_pt1.pdf/ger_ofr73-1_geology_south_snohomish_co_pt1.pdf
 type: pdf